Makatea-Project/sel4cp-sdk-builder/README.md

 ## Testing

-A convenience script `./sel4cp/example/x86_64_virt/sim` can be used to start a QEMU instance configured to match the `x86_64_virt` target board for sel4cp.
-The `./sel4cp/tmp_build/loader.img` should be provided as first argument.
+A convenience script `./microkit/example/x86_64_virt/sim` can be used to start a QEMU instance configured to match the `x86_64_virt` target board for microkit.
+The `./microkit/tmp_build/loader.img` should be provided as first argument.
 All output happens on the serial port and it is redirected to the console.